RainJamesY/RainJamesY.github.io/_pages/about.md

 # 🔥 News

-- *2024.03*: Admitted to Master of Science in Computer Vision (MSCV) program at Carnegie Mellon University!!!
+- *2024.03*: Admitted to the Master of Science in Computer Vision (MSCV) program at Carnegie Mellon University!!!

 - *2024.01*: Our work of [FuzzLLM](https://arxiv.org/abs/2309.05274) is invited to present at one of the top hacker conventions -- [*ShmooCon 2024*](https://www.shmoocon.org/speakers/#fuzzllm)!